craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Economy Pages/Economics of Cenva Minyo.md

 ### Middlemen
 What does trade look like around here?
 What about guilds?
 Markets?

-What little trade does happen between Cenva Minyo and another faction is exclusively a mutually beneficial relationship - whats the long term, why us, why you, how, etc. Between Cenvan themselves, "trade" is cuturally necessary.
+What little trade does happen between Cenva Minyo and any other faction is exclusively a mutually beneficial relationship; whats the long term, why us, why you, how do we make this work for both of us, etc. Between Cenvan themselves, "trade" is cultural necessary.

 Those folk who craft specialty items share their knowledge freely to all who wish to learn and can prove themselves worthy to hold the power that the knowledge they keep wields.